-This is a historical feature and not for the purpose of criticizing the conditions in Tampa's early zoos or their treatment of animals.
+This is a historical feature and not a critique on the conditions in Tampa's early zoos or their treatment of animals.

 Back in the time of these zoos, the purpose of the exhibits was mainly to confine the animal and entertain the public.
 Enclosures were often just small, concrete-floor cages built with little or no regard for the animals' instinctual behavior and minimal expenditures could not provide a healthy natural habitat.
 Often there was no secondary barrier to keep the public at a safe distance.
 Neglect, unsanitary conditions, and lack of experienced, professional medical attention were typical, as well as abuse by visitors.
 There was seldom any effort to cater to the animals' mental/emotional well-being and performing animals were sometimes trained using negative reinforcement, such as inflicting pain.